Cecil College is committed to the integration of students with disabilities into all areas of college life.

 - Maintains and protects the confidentiality of students' records

-Disability & Support Services also provides supportive services to students, faculty and staff that include but are not limited to crisis intervention, linkage to community resources, advocacy on behalf of students, faculty and staff as well as education on various social issues such as mental health, domestic violence, adult and child maltreatment, and substance abuse.
+The Disability Support and Wellness Center also provides supportive services to students, faculty and staff that include but are not limited to crisis intervention, linkage to community resources, advocacy on behalf of students, faculty and staff as well as education on various social issues such as mental health, domestic violence, adult and child maltreatment, and substance abuse.
 View a comprehensive list of available community resources.